core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * A peer that is a non-CAPABLE device MUST support the no-FS mode.

-* A peer that is a non-CAPABLE device MUST use random values for N1 and N2.

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.

-* A peer that is a CAPABLE device SHOULD use random values for N1 and N2, but may use counters if it enforces measures to ensure their freshness and accepts the privacy implications.
+* As an exception to the nonces being generated as random values (see Section {{ssec-derive-ctx}}), a peer that is a CAPABLE device may use a value obtained from a monotonically incremented counter as nonce N1 or N2 if it enforces measures to ensure their freshness.
+Note that this has privacy implications which are elaborated on in Section {{sec-cons}}.
+Counter values need to be stored in persistant memory, thus non-CAPABLE devices are not able to safely use a counter value as nonce.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{I-D.ietf-lake-edhoc}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that: